 We may choose to build a commercial organization which we believe could provide us with the strategic options to either retain full economic rights to our drug candidates or seek favorable economic terms through advantageous commercial partnerships.
 As a result, we may have full responsibility for commercialization of one or more of our drug candidates if and when they are approved for sale.
 We currently lack sufficient marketing, sales and distribution capabilities to carry out this strategy.
 If any of our drug candidates are approved by the FDA, we will need a drug sales force with technical expertise prior to the commercialization of any of our drug candidates.
 We may not succeed in developing such sales and distribution capabilities, the cost of establishing such sales and distribution capabilities may exceed any product revenue, or our direct marketing and sales efforts may be unsuccessful.
 We may find it necessary to enter into strategic partnerships, co-promotion or other licensing arrangements.
-To the extent we enter into such strategic partnerships, co-promotion or other licensing arrangements, our product revenues are likely to be lower than if we directly marketed and sold such drugs, and some or all of the revenues we receive will depend upon the efforts of third parties, which may not be successful and may not be within our control.
+To the extent we enter into such strategic partnerships, co-promotion or other licensing arrangements.
+To the extent we enter into such strategic partnerships, co-promotion or other licensing arrangements on acceptable terms or at all, we may not be within our control.
 If we are unable to enter into such strategic partnerships, co-promotion or other licensing arrangements on acceptable terms or at all, we may not be able to successfully commercialize our existing and future drug candidates.
 If we are not successful in commercializing any drug candidates, for which we obtain regulatory approval, either on our own or through collaborations with one or more third parties, our future product revenue will suffer, and we may never achieve profitability or become unable to continue the operation of our business.